 written by the Bāb to Haji Suleyman Khan exactly six months before his martyrdom; and preserved in the New History, pp. 310, 311.

 ‘Two nights after my martyrdom thou must go and, by some means or other, buy my body and the body of Mirza Muḥammad ‘Ali from the sentinels for 400 tumāns, and keep them in thy house for six months.
-Afterwards lay Aḳa Muḥammad ‘Ali with his face upon my face the two (dead) bodies in a strong chest, and send it with a letter to Jenab-i-Baha (great is his majesty!).
+Afterwards lay Aḳa Muḥammad ‘Ali with his face upon my face the two (dead) bodies in a strong chest, and send it with a letter to Jenab-i-Baha (great is his majesty!).’

 Baha is, of course, the short for Baha’u’llah, and, as Prof. Browne remarks, the modest title Jenab-i-Baha was, even after the presumed date of this letter, the title commonly given to this personage.